 After many years of negotiation, Governor Chris Christie has signed a new alimony law for New Jersey.
-Family law attorneys in the state may find a surge of business as alimony payers look for relief under the new law, and law firms can use Easy Soft’s CIS software to recalculate fresh alimony agreements.
+Family law attorneys in the state may find a surge of business as alimony payers look for relief under the new law, and law firms can use Easysoft Legal Software’s CIS software to recalculate fresh alimony agreements.
 Here are three key areas of the new bill.

 Alimony Ends At Retirement